- July 8, 2022

 A free drama-mystery visual novel with a modern fantasy setting.
 Reach out to the fourteen people trapped inside to find the truth through eighteen endings, influenced by but not exclusively bound to your own system time.

-- The game features a unique non-linear storytelling approach, allowing players to experience different routes and endings in any order, enhancing replayability and engagement.
+- The game features a non-linear storytelling approach that allows players to explore different routes and endings, enhancing replayability and encouraging theorizing about the plot.

 - The graphics and character designs can be inconsistent and unpolished, which may detract from the overall visual experience for some players.

-- Audio issues, including poorly balanced sound levels and inconsistent voice acting quality, can disrupt immersion and enjoyment during gameplay.
+- Sound design issues, including poorly balanced audio levels and inconsistent voice acting, can disrupt immersion and enjoyment during gameplay.

 story